A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Experiments

 \subsubsection{Ablation Study of 5-shot Strategy}

-Table \ref{tab5} studies the influence of different 5-shot strategy of SDPM.
-As discussed in Section \ref{ablation}, we design two strategies for SDPM in 5-shot task, Integral Teacher Prototype Strategy and Separate Teacher Prototype Strategy, which named Integral Strategy and Separate Strategy as next.
-Comparison experiment shown in Table \ref{tab5} indicates the Separate Strategy achieves more outstanding result than Integral Strategy.
+Table \ref{tab6} studies the influence of different 5-shot strategy of SDPM.
+We design two strategies for SDPM in 5-shot task, Integral Teacher Prototype Strategy and Separate Teacher Prototype Strategy, named Integral Strategy and Separate Strategy later.
+Comparison experiment shown in Table \ref{tab6} indicates the Separate Strategy achieves more outstanding result than Integral Strategy.
 It means that assign a unique teacher prototype to each support prototype can facilitate the production of intrinsic support prototype, which promotes the segmentation performance of query target.